dany1061/3os.org/src/index.md

 ### How To Contribute

 You can contribute by submitting pull requests for any topic by hitting the _`edit`_ :pencil2: icon on the top right corner of each page.
 When doing so, you will be redirected to the Github source markdown page (Github account required).
 Edit, add, or remove any content commit and explain the proposed change, and submit for review.
-After we approve your edit, you will be automatically added to the [Contributions Wall](contributions.md "Contributions Wall").
+After we approve your edit, your changes be automatically added.
 You Can follow the [Markdown CheatSheet Guide](/markdownCheatSheet/welcome "Markdown CheatSheet Guide") for better understanding how to use _Markdown Syntax_ to edit or create new content.

 ### Disclaimer